 A few steps further and we were ringing a bell as if to summon a butler in an Edwardian mansion.
 A tour guide appeared at the window, ushered us in and, with barely an introduction, we were off around the house on a whistle-stop tour.
 It was like visiting the home of an elderly uncle who’d recently died; their belongings on shelves…in cupboards.
 You could almost smell a tortilla cooking on the hob.
 But what makes this house so interesting is that it’s a reassembled time capsule of Falla’s time in Granada which lasted from 1920 to 1939.

-On moving in and unfazed about the house’s history – which included a murder of a father by his son who hid in the cellar before being found and hanged – Falla made some adjustments to the property including installing an internal staircase.
+Moving in, and unfazed about the house’s history – which included a murder of a father by his son who hid in the cellar before being found and hanged – Falla made some adjustments to the property, including installing an internal staircase.
 As well as his parents’ furniture he bought locally-made items, many of which are still in the house.

 For such a hero (his ‘strangled turkey’ image made it onto the 100 peseta note in 1970) the house is relatively modest.
 The outside windows are painted in that gorgeous blue which adorns many houses in southern Spain; the interior a cool white and the perfect backdrop to the gems within – Picasso drawings, chestnut furniture, paintings, woven curtains from La Alpujarra (our neck of the woods) which cast subtle orange shapes across the walls.
 And of course his piano, pristine and polished.